RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 	*****************************************************************

-2) A file that gives a breakdown of the calculated overlap and correlation per chain in each assyemtric unit of the model.This is very useful for identifying which regions of the complex contribute the most the the conformational change for a given mode:
+2) A file that gives a breakdown of the calculated overlap and correlation per chain in each asymmetric unit of the model.
+This is very useful for identifying which regions of the complex contribute the most to the conformational change for a given mode:

  ::